OCA/knowledge/knowledge/README.rst

 This module is an official module but was not present in odoo 9.0 official repository so we took it from Odoo 8.0 repository and add it here.

-Here are the modification that have been done to make it work

-We added views folder
-we moved Knowledge_view.xml and res_config_view.xml to views we renamed Knowledge_view.xml to Knowledge.xml and res_config_view.xml to res_config.xml

-res_config view is edited so that knowledge setting is accessible the following way "knowledge/configuration/settings"

-We added demo folder
-we moved Knowledge_demo.xml to demo we renamed Knowledge_demo.xml to Knowledge.xml and

-we created models folder
-we moved res_config.py to that folder and edited it to respect the new Odoo model api and OCA guidelines
-#osv.osv_memory replace by models.TransientModel
-#_columns removed
-we created the __init__.py file

-we edited the __openerp__.py file to reflect the new folder structure